 - Be very careful not to catch the edge of the patch with your sock as you slip your foot into your shoe.
 Use your fingers to guide your foot in, or a shoehorn if necessary, on the first few occasions.
 This becomes less critical over time as adhesion becomes stronger with wear.

 5. Some patches had a fault called ‘delamination’

 An uncommon fault existed with some patches pre-December 2016 where the patch falls off the shoe after one or two wears, but leaves the majority of its adhesive on the shoe.
 It looks something like this (below).
-Unfortunately, faulty patches don't look any different to unaffected patches.
+Unfortunately, faulty patches don’t look any different to unaffected patches.
 Reports were rare at a rate of 0.068% of patches.
 If you experience this problem, please complete this form.
 The American manufacturers believe this fault has been eliminated with the use of new materials.
-We have been fully stocked with the new patches since mid December 2016 and have not experienced any issue since.
+We have been fully stocked with the new patches since mid December 2016.

-6. ENGO Patches need to apply to the shoe to stop blisters
+6. ENGO Patches need to apply to the shoe, obviously

-And so they can’t stop blisters between the toes – because there is no shoe surface to apply them to (except Vibrams of course).
-We do have customers that stick them to toe-socks.
+What we’re getting at here is, there are some blisters where ENGO Patches won’t help.
+That is, blisters between your toes.
+Why?
+Because there’s no shoe surface to apply them to.
+We do have customers that stick them to toe-socks in extreme situations.
 But they won’t last the washing machine cycle.